isomerpages/pmo-nccs/media/speeches/_posts/2022-03-07-post-Speech by Senior Minister and Coordinating Minister for.md

 Thank you, Mr Chairman.

-*For more information on the Joint Segment on Sustainability at the Committee of Supply debates 2022, please visit: [https://www.greenplan.gov.sg/resources](https://www.greenplan.gov.sg/resources).*
+*For more information on the Joint Segment on the Singapore Green Plan 2030 at the Committee of Supply debates 2022, please visit: [https://www.greenplan.gov.sg/resources](https://www.greenplan.gov.sg/resources).*